 Rae has been involved in anti-nuclear, anti-militarism and peace campaigning for more than three decades and is a long time activist in the UK Campaign for Nuclear Disarmament.
 In 1999, she was a founder member of the Campaign Against Depleted Uranium in the UK, established a national office in Manchester, UK, and has been Coordinator ever since.

 Ria Verjauw - Belgian Coalition Stop Uranium Weapons

 Ria was a co-founder of the Belgian and International Coalition to Ban Uranium Weapons.
 She has worked as an activist on human rights, peace and environmental issues for more than 15 years.
 Ria is mainly engaged in national and international lobbying activities such as conferences and exhibitions.

-Wim works on IKV Pax Christi's Security & Disarmament desk and represents them on ICBUW's Steering Committee.
-Based in the Netherlands, IKV Pax Christi carries out research on disarmament practices in various countries and supports national and international civil society measures that encourage governments to comply with disarmament treaties.
+Wim works on PAX's Security & Disarmament desk and represents them on ICBUW's Steering Committee.
+Based in the Netherlands, PAX carries out research on disarmament practices in various countries and supports national and international civil society measures that encourage governments to comply with disarmament treaties.